7 Critical Symptoms of Schizophrenia

 This is in part because the illness is not yet understood fully.
 However, some treatments can help.

-Many people who have schizophrenia go on to make a significant improvement with their condition.
+Many people who have schizophrenia go on to make a significant improvement in their condition.
 Roughly a third of people will make a lasting recovery.

 Antipsychotic medication such as Latuda can help in conjunction with psychosocial treatments such as cognitive-behavioral therapy.